 Am I eligible?

-If you have epilepsy, you are eligible for a Disabled Persons Railcard if you either:
+If you have epilepsy, you are eligible for a Disabled Persons Railcard if:

-- Still have seizures even though you take epilepsy medicine, or
+- You still have seizures even though you take epilepsy medicine, or

 - You are not allowed to drive because of your epilepsy

-To prove this you will need to provide:
+To prove this you will need to provide different documents depending on where in the UK you live:

-- A copy of your Medical Exemption Certificate for epilepsy medicine, and
+- A photocopy of your prescription for your epilepsy medicine

-- A photocopy of your prescription for your epilepsy medicine, or
+- A copy of your prescription for epilepsy medicine or

-- A letter from the DVLA stating you are unable to drive
+- A letter from the Driver and Vehicle Licensing Agency (DVLA) stating you are unable to drive

 You will probably not be entitled to a Disabled Persons Railcard if you don’t take epilepsy medicine.
-You may qualify if you get certain benefits.
+You may qualify if you get certain benefits such as Personal Independence Payment.
 Check the Disabled Persons Railcard website for more information about eligibility.

 How much does it cost?